The James Dyson Award winner innovating a better quality of life

 Olivia Humphreys

-Limerick woman Olivia Humphreys discusses how her invention ‘Athena’ is helping people going through chemotherapy treatment retain a sense of self.
+Olivia Humphreys discusses how her invention ‘Athena’ is helping people going through chemotherapy retain a sense of self.

-As explained by recent national James Dyson Award winner Olivia Humphreys, scalp cooling devices are used by chemotherapy patients to constrict blood vessels and limit the amount of drugs that can reach hair follicles, in an effort to reduce treatment related hair loss and improve quality of life.
+As explained by the recent national James Dyson Award winner, scalp-cooling devices are used by chemotherapy patients to constrict blood vessels and limit the amount of drugs that can reach hair follicles, in an effort to reduce treatment-related hair loss.

-Using inexpensive thermoelectric components, not unlike those you see in refrigerated vans, Athena circulates cold water through a lightweight silicone headpiece.
-The portable battery, which lasts for 3.5 hours enables the user to power it up on the way to the hospital and also to remain mobile during what is often a long and uncomfortable day of treatment.
+Using inexpensive thermoelectric components, not unlike those you see in refrigerated vans, Humphrey’s Athena device circulates cold water through a lightweight silicone headpiece.
+The portable battery, which lasts for 3.5 hours, enables the user to power it up on the way to the hospital and also to remain mobile during treatment.

 Taking its name from the powerful Greek Goddess of wisdom and battle strategy, for Humphreys, Athena is a symbol of resilience, which is a quality often seen in those living with an illness as serious as cancer and going through the necessary treatments.
 “The idea of creating something tangible that could help people really resonated with me,” she said.